 Sowing and planting the goods

-With winter's departure, it's out with the old and in with the new - plants that is.
+With winter's departure, it's out with the old and in with the new - plants.
 Climatic and soil differences can vary significantly across our country New Zealand, especially during the transitional period of Spring.
-Your own dwelling is the best guide around what's best to be sowing, planting and harvesting.
+Your own dwelling is the best guide to what's best to be sowing, planting and harvesting.
 Here's what we've been putting into the ground: